Key takeaways:

 You might prefer other hubs depending on specific use cases.

-The Ezlo Plus Smart Home Hub, for example, is also compatible with WiFi-only smart devices.
-Conversely, the range isn’t so great, and it costs $115 on Amazon.
+For example, the Ezlo Plus Smart Home Hub is also compatible with WiFi-only smart devices.
+Conversely, the range isn’t so great, costing $115 on Amazon.
 However, if you’re looking for a hub that isn’t specific to Z-Wave devices, then this may be a great choice.